-ECCC explains this category this way: "A country-specific method using a manure-induced C retention factor (Liang et al., 2020) was developed to estimate soil C sink as a result of manure application to cropland soils.
+cropland soils.
 Estimates of SOC change occurred only in cases in which manure was applied to annual cropping systems.
-Manure applications to perennial land were considered to have no net impact on soil C due to a lack of empirical data to estimate a retention factor."41
+Manure applications to perennial land were considered to have no net impact on soil C due to a lack of empirical data to estimate a retention factor."32

-Sources: ECCC, NIR 2022, Part 1, Ch.
+Sources: ECCC, NIR 2023, Part 1, Ch.
 6 and Table 6-9 (with data for years omitted from the Table provided by ECCC, on request).
-See NIR 2022, Part 1, section 6.5.1.
+See NIR 2023, Part 1, section 6.5.1.

 1f.
-Soil sequestration/de-, crop residual C input
+Soil sequestration/de-, crop residue C input